-AND WHEREAS Lower Nicola India Band has an inherent right to self-government which emanates from its people, culture, language, and land, and which is recognized and affirmed by section 35 of the Constitution Act, 1982;
+AND WHEREAS Lower Nicola India Band's inherent right to self-government is recognized and affirmed by section 35 of the Constitution Act, 1982;

 AND WHEREAS our Nation has chosen to assume control of its Indian Reserve Lands pursuant to the First Nation Lands Management Act, S.C.
 1999 C. 24 by entering into the Individual Agreement on First Nation Land Management between Lower Nicola Indian Band and Her Majesty The Queen In Right Of Canada and by adopting the Lower Nicola Indian Band Land Code;